sapphirethunderbird/Resume-Analyser/README.md

 This project was inspired by [SpicychieF05's AI Powered Resume Screening System](https://github.com/SpicychieF05/Ai-Resume-Screening-System).

+## Data

+The training data is from [here](https://www.kaggle.com/datasets/gauravduttakiit/resume-dataset?select=UpdatedResumeDataSet.csv)<br>
-The data is from [here](https://www.kaggle.com/datasets/gauravduttakiit/resume-dataset?select=UpdatedResumeDataSet.csv)
+The test data is from [here](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset)

 Install requirements with `pip install -r requirements.txt`.
 Then, do `pip install numpy==1.26.0 --force-reinstall` for compatibility. <br>